JacobSeedorff21/BranchGLM/README.md

 # Overview

-**BranchGLM** is a package for fitting glms and performing branch and bound variable selection for glms.
+**BranchGLM** is a package for fitting GLMs and performing branch and bound variable selection for GLMs.

 # How to install